Gonzih/blog.gonzih.me/source/_posts/2015-02-21-enabling-hibernation-on-fedora-21.markdown

 Suspend is broken because of ATI graphics.
 It actually works.
 You just have black screen on resume.
 Hibernate was disabled.
 It took me quiet some time to figure out how to enable it and make it work.
-Tricky part might be due to the fact that it's UEFI based system with LVM and full disk encryption on top of it.
+Tricky part might be due to the fact that it's UEFI based system with LVM and full disk encryption on top of that.

 So here is what you need to enable hibernate back:

-1. Enable resume in `/etc/default/grub`:
+1. Enable recovery in `/etc/default/grub`:

 ```text /etc/default/grub